Clinical Neurophysiology Fellowship Program

 We also offer a two-year fellowship combining clinical neurophysiology and epilepsy.
 This fellowship is designed for those who want to achieve advanced knowledge and skills in the management of patients with epilepsy, neuromuscular disorders.

 Upon graduation, the fellows are eligible for the Clinical Neurophysiology and Epilepsy subspecialty certification examinations offered by the American Board of Psychiatry and Neurology.
+Depending on fellows’ interest, Clinical Neurophysiology are also eligible to take the American Board of Electrodiagnostic Medicine.

 The Clinical Neurophysiology Fellowship includes both didactic and clinical experiences, training: